helloimlixin/Low-Rank-Phase-Retrieval/README.md

 # Low-Rank-Phase-Retrieval

-Low Rank Phase Retrieval (LRPR) Implementation via Conjugate Gradient Least Squaresfor solving a matrix of complex valued signals.
+Low Rank Phase Retrieval (LRPR) Implementation via Conjugate Gradient Least Squares for solving a matrix of complex valued signals.
 This implementation is of the algorithm LRPR2 (LRPR via Alternating Minimization) based on the paper "Low Rank Phase Retrieval".

 For more information: [https://arxiv.org/abs/1608.04141](https://arxiv.org/abs/1608.04141)